Juniperus chinensis

-Juniperus chinensis, the Chinese juniper (圆柏, 桧) is a species of plant in the cypress family Cupressaceae, native to China, Myanmar, Japan, Korea and the Russian Far East.
+Juniperus chinensis, the Chinese juniper, is a species of plant in the cypress family Cupressaceae, native to China, Myanmar, Japan, Korea and the Russian Far East.
 Growing 1-20 m tall, it is a very variable coniferous evergreen tree or shrub.

-The Juniperus chinensis is one of the top species used in the Japanese art of bonsai, referred to as "Shimpaku."
+A variety of Juniperus chinensis referred to as "Shimpaku" is one of the top species used in the Japanese art of bonsai.
 Among the multiple cultivars of Shimpaku found in Japan, the most desirable due to its tight, fine foliage and excellent growing habits, is the "Itoigawa" variety.

 Growth

 The leaves grow in two forms, juvenile needle-like leaves 5–10 mm long, and adult scale-leaves 1.5–3 mm long.
 Mature trees usually continue to bear some juvenile foliage as well as adult, particularly on shaded shoots low in the crown.
 This species is often dioecious (either male or female plants), but some individual plants produce both sexes of flowers.
 The blue-black berry-like cones grow to 7–12 mm in diameter, have a whitish waxy bloom, and contain 2–4 seeds; they mature in about 18 months.
 The male cones, 2–4 mm long, shed their pollen in early spring.